francois-roseberry/monopoly-js/README.md

 * Finish turn
   * switch to next player
 * Buy property
+  * property is added to the player's owned properties list
-  * property where current player is is bought by current player and his money is reduced by its price
+  * player's money is reduced by property price

 *Note : there is no final state, since there is no way to possibly lose money yet.
 Hence, no winner or loser possible.
 Will be added later*